 As former participants in the program have put it in words: “Cuba makes you appreciate all the things you have, makes you re-evaluate who you are as an American and as a citizen of the world and makes you re-assess your life objectives and goals.”

-Yale University Student, University of Havana
+Georgetown University Student, University of Havana

 Dr. Elena Moreno Angulo, Arcadia Resident Director, Cuba